 Since its inception, Parrot Rescue Services, Inc., has been dedicated to providing the best shelter situation possible for unwanted companion birds.
 This is not something I am doing alone.
-In fact, without the amazing help I have received both in terms of time and money from both close friends and virtual strangers, my dream of a safe haven for parrots would have quickly ended.
-The work is never ending; in fact I work at the shelter seven days a week.
-My most dedicated volunteers work not only full time jobs but come in on their days off.
+In fact, without the amazing help from both close friends and virtual strangers, my dream of a safe haven for parrots would have quickly ended.
+The work itself is never ending; the birds must be cared for seven days a week, 365 days a year.
+PRS is run by an all volunteer staff.
 None of us receive salaries or in any way are compensated by Parrot Rescue Services.

 My dedication to the cause of birds in need began many years earlier when I adopted my first bird, Bobo, a green Budgerigar.
 It was shortly after that I brought home an abandoned Umbrella Cockatoo named Gilligan, and my journey into the world of unwanted captive bred parrots had truly begun.
 For the next 20 years I was not only to share my life and and home with this amazing bird, but I was to truly learn the difficulties a captive bred companion bird faces.
-In March of 2014 I lost my beloved bird after a lengthy illness and although it has been more than two years later I still think of him nearly every day.
+In March of 2014 I lost my beloved bird after a lengthy illness.
+I still think of him nearly every day, and he is one of the reasons I continue to work as hard as I do for my cause.
 I thought I would have Gilligan for the rest of my life.
 I was wrong.
 However, he was just one of thousands and thousands of captive bred birds that have needed a new home since breeding and selling exotic birds became part of the pet industry.